 Food offered at yatai rarely costs more than ¥500, which is about $5.
 The dishes can be taken out, and it’s perfectly acceptable to walk around while eating them.
 Sometimes there is even a space with tables and chairs where people can take a break to enjoy their food.

 In addition to the yatai dedicated to food, the matsuri venues are filled with attractions, such as games and activity stands.
-Tossing rings and scooping goldfish to take home are well-loved by younger and older children.
+Tossing rings and scooping goldfish to take home are well-loved by all children.